Starting From the Top

 Federal law doesn’t require sexual harassment training, but many state laws do require some harassment training.
 Even if it isn’t required, it’s imperative you train your employees on these topics.

 e-Learning is today’s preferred method of delivering training of all kinds to employees, and this remains true for sexual harassment training.
-The best place to begin this type of training is at the top, and it’s something everyone in an organization needs to participate in, including executives, supervisors and managers.
+Training more than 10 employees?
+Get employer discount here.
+The best place to begin this type of training is at the top, and it’s something everyone in an organization needs to participate in, including executives, supervisors, and managers.
 The upper-level management and supervisors in organizations may think themselves excluded from taking part in training, but they’re the people responsible for handling these situations if they do occur, and also for setting an example for their employees, making it necessary for these people to be trained as well as everyone else.

 CEOs Who Don’t Want To Participate